nadia-hazem/tdl/README.md

 As the connection/inscription module is already commented in other repository and is not the purpose of the project, I won’t give details.
 (You can consult the files as they are commented enough).
 Let’s focus on Todo list.

 The POST method in forms, calls verification.php file that is here, a way to have clear and well arranged code.
 It’s a list of conditions to manage actions after submit : We call on the User.php class for the different actions.
-Knowing database connection is in the construct of User class.
+Knowing database connection is in the construct of User class. with hindsight I recommend creating a DbConnect.php class so as not to duplicate the database connection in the class construct. (lack of time ! 😅)

 ## Verification.php